MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

    > ![Turn on Copilot control.](media/copilot/CustomizeCopilot.png)

 ## Step 3 - Edit and customize in Copilot Studio
 Clicking on **create new copilot** on the **Edit in Copilot Studio** property flyout creates a new copilot which can then be edited in Copilot Studio.
-You can utilize [Copilot Studio](https://learn.microsoft.com/en-us/microsoft-copilot-studio/fundamentals-get-started) to add new capabilties to **Copilot (preview)** control.
+More information: [Microsoft Copilot Studio quickstart](https://learn.microsoft.com/microsoft-copilot-studio/fundamentals-get-started)

    >  [!div class="mx-imgBorder"]
    > ![Turn on Copilot control.](media/copilot/EditInCopilotStudio.png)